 - PDFs that include forms with content added to them are not viewable in DocViewer.

-- Annotation comments cannot be downloaded.
+- Annotations cannot be anonymous.

 For specific updates regarding the progress of DocViewer behaviors, please view DocViewer Plan .